paolaUWB/DR16Q/README.md

 3. Right click on NORM_DR16Q.zip and download to your computer

 4. The DR16Q repository should be saved in a folder called “GitHub” on your computer.
-Save the NORM_DR16Q.zip file in the GitHub folder (not in the DR16Q repository)
+Save the NORM_DR16Q.zip file in the GitHub folder (NOT in the DR16Q repository)

-5. Saving the NORM files in the repository causes issues when pushing to GitHub since there are so many files.
+    --> Saving the NORM files in the repository causes issues when pushing to GitHub since there are so many files.

 6. Confirm that the version of the code you are working with has the proper path for the NORM_DIREC:  NORM_DIREC = os.getcwd() + '/../' + "NORM_DR16Q/"

 # Variables to change

 -save_new_output_file should be set to 'yes' for the csv output files to be created
+    these save in OUTPUT_FILES --> NORMALIZATION

 -save_new_norm_file should be set to 'yes' for new norm.drX files to be created

 -save_figures should be set to 'yes' for the pdf plots to be created
+    these are the plots of the spectra - the code runs faster when it does not plot them, so if you don't need the plots this is a way to speed things up.

 -sm should be set to 'yes' for the plots to be smoothed.
 NOTE: for smoothing, the variable BOXCAR_SIZE must be set to an odd values

 -dynamic should be set to 'yes' for manual fitting - this allows for manual choosing of anchor points for the plotting (typically needs to be set to 'yes' for redshift >= 5.11 or the code may throw errors)
+    when using manual/dynamic fitting, make sure flag_spectra is set to 'no'

 -flag_spectra should be set to 'yes' for the plots to be flagged (good fit/bad fit)